mohammadoumar/emotion_classification_LR/README.md

 This repository is organized as follows:

+1) **bert:** this directory contains the implementation of BERT finetuning.
-1) **data:** this directory contains the datasets used for the experiments.
+2) **data:** this directory contains the datasets used for the experiments.
-1) **finetuning:** this directory contains the implementation of LLM finetuning for comics.
+3) **finetuning:** this directory contains the implementation of LLM finetuning for comics.
-2) **incontext_learning:** this directory contains the implementation of in-context learning with LLMs.
+4) **incontext_learning:** this directory contains the implementation of in-context learning with LLMs.
-3) **zeroshot:** this directory contains the implementation of zero-shot classification for comics using LLMs.
+5) **zeroshot:** this directory contains the implementation of zero-shot classification for comics using LLMs.

 ```
 .
+├── bert
 ├── data
 ├── finetuning
 │   ├── saved_models